dddrrreee/cs140e-23win/labs/0-compile/1-make/README.md

     While the domain name is weird, the `make` examples are concrete, simple, useful.

 If you understand the required reading, feel free to jump to part 4 and just implement it.
-(You should be able to answer the questions in the other parts.)
+(You should be able to answer the boldfaced questions in the other parts.)

 ---------------------------------------------------------------------------